wp-insider/simple-membership/simple-membership/readme.txt

 = WIP =
 - Improved user experience by preventing browser auto-fill on the password field in the new registration form.
 - Added a debug logging statement for after successful logout.
+- A small code refactor regarding stripe client reference id.

 = 4.6.3 =
 - WordPress 6.8 compatibility related changes.